The 40+ Best High School Fundraising Ideas

 Put the Fun Back in High School Fundraising with DoJiggy

 Interested in raising money for your high school or school group?
 Need some new ideas for high school fundraising?
 We’re here to help with the BEST fundraising ideas for high schools.

 Fundraising is a way of life for many high school students.
-Be it the Freshman or Senior class, Booster Club or individual sports teams, the school marching band, arts or civic clubs, or another school group, it seems like everyone needs to raise money to support their school efforts.
-Sometimes finding the best fundraisers for high school groups can be tough.
-Yet getting creative when it comes to fundraisers for your school group is key.
+Whether the Freshman or Senior class, booster clubs or individual sports teams, the school marching band, arts or civic clubs, or other school groups, everyone needs to raise money to support their school efforts.
+Finding the best fundraisers for high school groups can be challenging, yet getting creative regarding fundraisers for your school group is key.
 Set your group apart and create a signature event that will help you raise more money.

 High School Fundraising During COVID

 Our virtual fundraising platform has the tools you need – for free!
 Whether you plan a Fun Run, fundraising raffle, online product sales, charity fundraising auction, or a virtual movie watch party, we can do it with you.
 There are lots of innovative features included for school fundraising when social distancing is necessary:

 - A fundraising home page that links to all your school fundraising campaigns and events

-- Live Stream video integration (via YouTube Live, Twitch, Facebook Live, or Vimeo) for virtual or hybrid fundraising events
+- A Live Stream platform for virtual or hybrid fundraising events

 - Text to Donate (US organizations and phones only)

 - Ability to incorporate peer to peer fundraising with personal and team fundraising pages into many campaign types, such as online sales campaigns and raffles

 - Donor perks can be given to crowdfunding donors at pre-defined levels (ie donate $100 and get a free t-shirt)